Tyrn/wei/the-insider-en.typ

-     "Two  hundred years ago, in  the last years of Emperor Sashar's  rule," the man  in  the  red overcoat  gleaning  in the  torchlight was saying,  "a fashion spread among the people from the country of  Great Light - a fashion to wear the clothing  made out of wool brought  in by barbarians.
+     "Two  hundred years ago, in  the last years of Emperor Sashar's  rule," the man  in  the  red overcoat  gleaning  in the  torchlight was saying,  "a fashion spread among the people from the country of  Great Light---a fashion to wear the clothing  made out of wool brought  in by barbarians.
 It  was a clear omen that the barbarians  would  conquer  the  country.
-And now people wear the clothing sewn by demons - a clear omen that the demons will conquer the country.
+And now people wear the clothing sewn by demons---a clear omen that the demons will conquer the country.
 So, everyone wearing their foul jeans or jackets is, basically, walking  naked.
 You should know  that everything  that demons make is  just phantom and deceit.
 And they can't make anything but phantoms.
 Although they